 These are the best of times, and the chance to share them with my son is such a privledge

 I want to thank the state of Kansas for their foresight in creating a special hunting season just for kids.
-Time in the field for a kid with a mentor and little competition for hunting areas or shooting opportunities are just what kids need to motivate them to carry on the upland tradition we care so much about.
+Time in the field with a mentor and little competition for hunting areas or shooting opportunities are just what beginning hunters need to motivate them to carry on the upland tradition we care so much about.
 Kansas is a great state.

 As Gigi progresses with her training I continue to be impressed with her intelligence and bird finding desire.
 Now in her second season she is about to be considered a "finished" gun dog, holding point to wing and shot.
 She is an unbelievable bird hunting machine, owing this to her breeding of some of the most successful pointers to have ever been bred.